 Knowing some Japanese phrases beforehand will save you having to use pocket wifi or data roaming during your trip and you’ll get a more authentic exchange with locals.
 Getting your hands and ears on some Japanese audio will help you be well on your way to being an invisible tourist in Japan!

 As you can probably guess from the photo above I have loads of books that helped me prepare for my trip to Japan.
 You definitely don’t need this many but I found each helped me in a different way, which I explain below.

-AJALT Japanese for Busy People (latest prices, order on Book Depository here)
+AJALT Japanese for Busy People (latest prices, order here)

 Recommended by the university where I studied a short course in Japanese, Japanese for Busy People was is a really helpful book as it doesn’t go into a crazy amount of detail.
 Just the situations you would normally use Japanese to survive as a tourist (or there on a business trip).